 Wages of such labour are known as direct wages.
 Thus, it includes payment made to the following groups of labour:

-(iii) Inspector, analysts etc, especially required for such productions.
+(iii) inspector, analysts, etc., especially required for such productions.

-Impact of Direct Labour Cost
+The Impact of Direct Labour Costs